Reporting Police Misconduct in Australia

 Police in Western Australia are obliged to follow the Police Code of Conduct and the Police Force Regulations 1979 (WA).
-Complaints of misconduct by police, including allegations of unreasonable use of force and corrupt behaviour, are dealt with in three increasing levels of seriousness:
+Complaints, including allegations of unreasonable use of force and corrupt behaviour, are dealt with in three increasing levels of seriousness:

 - Where a person may be dissatisfied with a police officer’s general conduct, they can complain directly to the police officer in charge at that police station;

 - For misconduct involving possible breaches of the Police Code of Conduct and ethical standards, a person can make a complain to the Police Complaints Unit; and